tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/tcr_instance.html.markdown

 * `id` - ID of the resource.
 * `internal_end_point` - Internal address for access of the TCR instance.
 * `public_domain` - Public address for access of the TCR instance.
+* `public_status` - Status of the TCR instance public network access.
 * `status` - Status of the TCR instance.